3.3 The mental health of young black men

 Activity 6 Young black men and mental health

-How can we account for young black men's experience of the mental health system?
+How can young black men's experience of the mental health system be accounted for?
 Make a list of any possible explanations that occur to you.

 Writers and researchers have offered a range of different reasons for young black men's apparently disproportionate experience of mental health difficulties, and for their particular experience of mental health services.
-The following provides a brief summary of some of the most common explanations.
+The remainder of this section provides a brief summary of some of the most common explanations.

 Explanations that rely on racist stereotypes of black people in general, and young black men in particular, are now academically and politically discredited, but it can be argued that their influence lingers at the level of popular assumptions.
-In the fairly recent past it was not uncommon to read ‘explanations’ of poverty, unemployment or health problems among minority ethnic groups that pathologised black people, their family structures and cultures.
+In the fairly recent past, it was not uncommon to read ‘explanations’ of poverty, unemployment or health problems among minority ethnic groups that pathologised black people, their family structures and cultures.
 This kind of stereotyping persists in more recent debates about young people of Asian origin, which attribute their mental health and other problems to the supposed roles and relationships within Asian families.
 Avtar Brah has criticised this kind of ‘ethnicism’ which ‘defines the experience of racialised groups primarily in “culturalist” terms’, and views cultural needs as ‘independent of other social experiences centred around class, gender, racism or sexuality’, with the result ‘that a group identified as culturally different is assumed to be internally homogeneous’ (Brah, 1992, p.
 129).
-Along similar lines, Waqar Ahmad criticises the ‘racialization’ of health research in which it is assumed ‘that the population can be meaningfully divided into “ethnic” or “racial” groups, taking these as primary categories and using these categories for explanatory purposes’, and which means that issues of class and income are overlooked and ‘issues of institutional and individual racism as determinants of health status or healthcare become peripheral at best’ (Ahmad, quoted in Kelleher, 1996, p.
-72).

-Critics of ‘culturalist’ explanations, such as Brah and Ahmad, tend to attribute young black men's experience of mental health problems to the impact of institutional racism.
+Critics of ‘culturalist’ explanations, such as Brah (1992) and Hall et al. (2015), tend to attribute young black men's experience of mental health problems to the impact of institutional racism.
 However, even if the impact of racism is admitted, there are at least two distinctive ways in which it can be said to have impacted on mental health.

 These two accounts are not necessarily contradictory.
-It is possible that young African-Caribbeans are both more vulnerable to mental health difficulties, due to their experience of racism at school and in the wider society, and treated in a discriminatory way by mainstream mental health services.
-As we saw in the case study of eating disorders in Section 2, a critical perspective on young people's wellbeing sees the development of health ‘problems’ as complex and multi-layered, with individual, institutional and broader social factors interacting with each other.
+It is possible that young African-Caribbeans are both more vulnerable to mental health difficulties – due to their experience of racism at school and in the wider society – and treated in a discriminatory way by mainstream mental health services.
+As you saw in the case study of eating disorders in Section 2, a critical perspective on young people's wellbeing sees the development of health ‘problems’ as complex and multi-layered, with individual, institutional and broader social factors interacting with each other.